dgutt17/Video_Games/README.md

  2) Open the frogger.html file.
 ### Frogger Rules:
  1) Player scores by reaching the top boundary of the game play area.
 The game play area is bounded by heavy black lines.
+ 2) Once player crosses the top boundary, the green box will reset to its orginal location.
+ 3) Try not to hold onto the square after you reach the top boundary because the green box might get hit by the yellow square if you keep moving.
- 2) Player loses a life if the green box is hit by the other boxes.
+ 4) Player loses a life if the green box is hit by the other boxes.
- 3) If the player receives 10 points, the player has won and the game will be reset.
+ 5) If the player receives 10 points, the player has won and the game will be reset.
- 4) If the player loses all three of his or her lives, then the player loses and the game will be reset.
+ 6) If the player loses all three of his or her lives, then the player loses and the game will be reset.
 ### Frogger Game Play:
   1) You use the arrow keys to move the green box.
 ### Frogger Notes: